On the ergodic Waring--Goldbach problem: Introduction

 We take this moment to describe the proof of our maximal theorem and to compare it with previous works.
 Throughout the paper we follow the paradigms of \cite{Bourgain_maximal_ergodic} as embellished in the integral version of our averages in \cite{MSW} and \cite{Magyar:ergodic}.
 In particular we assume that the reader is familiar with the transference technology of \cite{MSW}.
-As in \cite{MSW}, our maximal theorem will exploit the {\approximationformula} which decomposes $\what = \widehat{M_{\lambda}}+\widehat{E_{\Lambda}}$ into the sum of a main term and error term.
+As in \cite{MSW}, our maximal theorem will exploit the {\approximationformula} which decomposes $\what = \widehat{M_{\lambda}}+\widehat{E_{\lambda}}$ into the sum of a main term and error term.
 We will use separate techniques to get good bounds on the suprema over $\lambda$ of both the main term and error term.
-In particular, we will use estimates for relevant exponential sums and oscillatory integrals in addition to the transference results of \cite{MSW} to bound the main term.
-However, the methods in previous works such as \cite{MSW,Hughes_Vinogradov,Hughes_restricted} are insufficient to handle the error term from our circle method approximation in the \approximationformula.
+As in all previous works, our decomposition requires a major arc/minor arc decomposition of the degree $k$ frequency variable.
+Unlike previous works we require an additional major arc/minor arc decomposition of the linear frequency variables.
+For the main term we will use estimates for relevant exponential sums and oscillatory integrals in addition to the transference results of \cite{MSW} to bound the main term.
+However, as already mentioned, the methods in previous works such as \cite{MSW,Hughes_Vinogradov,Hughes_restricted} are insufficient to handle the error term from our circle method approximation in the \approximationformula.
 This is due to the logarithmic decay in \eqref{eq:dyadic_error_bound} as opposed to power savings that appeared in previous works.
 To overcome this obstacle, we introduce a \emph{hybrid sup and mean value bound} to control the relevant exponential sums on our set of minor arcs and consequently bound the error term in $\ell^2$; this is one of the novel aspects of our paper.
-From this, the known bounds for the integer case in \cite{MSW}, and the boundedness of the main term on $\ell^p$, we are able to bound the analogue of the Magyar--Stein--Wainger discrete spherical maximal function along the primes.
+From this, the known bounds for the integer case in \cite{MSW}, and the bounds we are able to proe for the main term on $\ell^p$, we are able to bound the analogue of the Magyar--Stein--Wainger discrete spherical maximal function along the primes.

 Following Magyar \cite{Magyar:proc} and Bourgain \cite{Bourgain_maximal_ergodic}, we will use our maximal theorem to prove the following pointwise ergodic theorem along the primes.